pallets/flask/docs/errorhandling.rst

 -   a programming error in a library you are using
 -   network connection of the server to another system failed.

 And that's just a small sample of issues you could be facing.
-So how to deal with that sort of problem?
+So how do we deal with that sort of problem?
 By default if your application runs in production mode, Flask will display a very simple page for you and log the exception to the :attr:`~flask.Flask.logger`.